keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/12.idaho/state.md

     priceRange: $
 facebookenable: true
 facebooktitle: 'Idaho Licensure Requirements'
-facebookdesc: 'Idaho Medical Board licensing requirements, training exam requirements and information.
-The Board processes applications in 60 to 120 days from the date that the application is filed with no mandatory board appearance.
-The ID Med Board does not grant waivers to their posted Examination and educational requirements.'
+facebookdesc: "The Idaho Medical Board processes applications in 60 to 120 days from the date that the application is filed with no mandatory board appearance.
+The ID Med Board does not grant waivers to their posted Examination and educational requirements.\r\n"
+facebookimg: /home/medlicense-social-card.jpg
 ---

 <p>Idaho typically takes 60 to 120 days to issue a license from the date that the application is filed with the Board.
 All work history and employment for the past 5 years is required to be verified.</p>